Cavity-induced multispin interactions and phase transitions in ultracold Fermi gases: Model Hamiltonian.

-We begin with ultracold Fermi gases that possess multiple internal atomic states, referred to as pseudo-spins (or spins for brevity).
+We begin with ultracold Fermi gases that possess multiple internal atomic states, referred as pseudo-spins (or spins for brevity).
 These internal states are divided into two groups, the ground manifold $\ket{g}$ with lower energies and the excited manifold $\ket{e}$ with higher energies.
-Atoms in the states $\ket{g_{\sigma \pm 1}}$ are coupled through the intermediate state $\ket{e_\sigma}$, as depicted in Fig.\ref{fig:Lambda-transition}.
-In this $\Lambda$-type transition, we prepare the photon polarization to drive the $\sigma^-$-process via the cavity field and the $\sigma^+$-process via the laser field.
+Atoms in the states $\ket{g_{\sigma}}$ and $\ket{g_{\sigma+1}}$ are coupled through the intermediate state $\ket{e_\sigma}$, as depicted in Fig.\ref{fig:Lambda-transition}(a).
+Here $\sigma$ denotes pseudo-spin indexed by the number $\sigma=1,2,3,\cdots,N_s$, and we assume that the $g$ and $e$ manifolds of pseudo-spins both include the same total spin number $N_s$.
+In this $\Lambda$-type transition, we prepare the photon polarization to drive the $\pi$-process via the cavity field and the $\sigma^-$-process via the laser field.
 The Hamiltonian of system is then written as

-The first part $H_{\rm ca}$ describes the cavity-induced $\sigma^-$-process \cite{Maschler2008Mar-epjd},
+The first part $H_{\rm ca}$ describes the cavity-induced $\pi$-process \cite{Maschler2008Mar-epjd},